What is Long Exposure? capture better Long Exposure With Smartphone

 This is all about low shutter speed, you can use High shutter speed to capture moving objects.

-but as we know low shutter speed ( in a sec ) means low ISO (100-200).
+But as we know, low shutter speed ( in a sec ) means low ISO (100-200).

-so if you’re capturing images with a high shutter speed ( like 1/500 or 1/1000th sec) then you need high ISO like (800-1600) to get good exposure in your image.
+So if you’re capturing images with a high shutter speed ( like 1/500 or 1/1000th sec), then you need high ISO like (800-1600) to get good exposure in your image.

-if you like this article then please share it with your friends, thank you.
+If you like this article, then please share it with your friends, thank you….

 About Author